 Mostly I enjoy reading and talking about books.
 But I also do a bit of sewing and other crafting.
 I am in a book re-purposing phase and recently discovered book folding.
 As you might imagine, I have a pretty much inexhaustible supply of books at hand.

 I spend my meager wages on tea, dark chocolate, and whiskey.
 Not necessarily in that order.

-Christina Stock is an editor at the Roswell Daily Record and in charge of its monthly magazine “Vision” which covers events in Southeast New Mexico as well as art and book reviews.
+Christina Stock is an editor at the Roswell Daily Record and in charge of the “Vision” section on Sundays, which covers events in Southeast New Mexico as well as art and book reviews.

 Stock taught herself to read at age 5, bugging her mom how words in books are pronounced.
 Soon she started to read by herself and her love for books and stories never ended.
 Science Fiction Romance novels are her guilty pleasure since she read Anne McCaffrey's series about the dragons of the planet Pern.

 Associated Press style English is the fifth English language that Stock studied.
 Her first was Oxford English in school in Germany, business English while she was an incentive-travel agent, American English when she moved — or rather was abducted by a handsome Marine — to the Land of Enchantment, Roswell, New Mexico.
 When her Marine went to guard the Pearly Gates, Stock remained in the town where she laid roots.